ade-ma/COTS-Prototype/README.md

-Repo for the WeMo solution.
+Repo for the WeMo solution -- branch for the droplet server.

 To run make sure flask and flask-cors are installed